Barcelona

 • Rooftop pool with panoramic views, open April-October

-• Sarrià residential neighbourhood, 20 minutes' walk to Gràcia
+• Sarrià residential neighbourhood, 20 minutes on foot from Gràcia

 • Rooms with parquet, white marble, volumes between 25 and 35 m²